 where my bedroom was black, white and mustard yellow.
 I gave it a makeover in a glossy black and adorned it with zebra handles.
 I was in love!
 I still love the black but it was not going to work in my new bedroom.
 You can see the full Master Bedroom post here

-For chalk paint, you will want to use about 2 Tbsp of unsanded grout per cup of FLAT latex paint.
+For this chalk paint recipe, you will want to use about 2 Tbsp of unsanded grout per cup of FLAT latex paint.
 I also included using water because depending on the brand of paint you use, it may be too thick after mixing in the grout.
 It is okay for it to be a little gritty but stir really well with a paint stick until it has a smooth consistency.
 I used Glidden paint and needed to add 1-2 Tbsp of water with my grout+paint mixture.
+This is a really easy chalk paint recipe with results!

 When your paint is completely dry, you can distress the piece with a fine grit sandpaper.
 I used a sanding block and it worked great.
 I loved that it was black underneath because it showed through slightly when I distressed it.
 I love it!
 Chalk paint distresses beautifully!